Perspectives

 However, it is best practice to engage in a POC only after the initial vendor evaluation is completed via a comprehensive RFI process.
 Proceeding directly to a pilot or POC without this crucial groundwork can undermine the effectiveness of the evaluation and increase the risk of selecting a tool that may rapidly become inadequate as the organization’s needs evolve.
 POCs (or pilots) by their very nature need to be tightly scoped, making them poor indicators of how well a tool can adapt as requirements change and scale as the organization grows in sophistication.

-Are there drawbacks to RFIs?
+Are there drawbacks to MarTech Evaluations (RFIs)?

 While the RFI process offers numerous benefits, it’s important to acknowledge the potential drawbacks and challenges involved.
 One significant consideration is the time and effort required to conduct a comprehensive RFI properly.
 Organizations must be prepared to allocate the necessary resources and commitment to ensure a thorough and effective RFI process.